MS in Humanitarian Action

 The distinction between development aid and humanitarian aid is fast dissolving as complex humanitarian emergencies (CHEs) become protracted and global climate change leads to the increasing scope and frequency of natural disasters.
 This course will discuss the principles and politics that shape humanitarian practice and give students the tools to pursue positive outcomes in an increasingly complex humanitarian space.
 The course will provide an overview of the evolution of humanitarian assistance and an analysis of how this evolution shaped the current humanitarian regime.
 It will give students a sophisticated sense of the current humanitarian landscape and its different actors, from government donors to UN agencies and local and international NGOs.
 It will discuss best practices in key humanitarian sectors and give students the knowledge necessary to engage the key conversations and controversies currently shaping humanitarian practice and policy.

-Humanitarian interventions often take place in conflict-affected and politically-sensitive contexts.
-Humanitarian actors have the ethical responsibility to ensure that their work avoids doing harm as they seek to respond to needs.
+Humanitarian interventions take place in conflict-affected and politically-sensitive contexts.
+Humanitarian actors have the ethical responsibility to ensure that their work has a positive impact and avoids doing harm.
 Moreover, there is increasing pressure from donors that limited resources are used in programs to maximize relevance, effectiveness, efficacy, efficiency, impact, and sustainability of funded programs.
 Accordingly, design, monitoring, and evaluation (DME) have become indispensable parts of humanitarian and peacebuilding programming.
 This course is designed to prepare students to design, monitor, and evaluate humanitarian interventions.
-To develop familiarity with common humanitarian tools and to consider the implications of our DME choices, this course will feature both hands-on and reflective exercises.
-Topics will include: needs assessments, evaluation types and designs, metrics and indicators, data collection methods, and human subjects research ethics.
-For their final project, students will be required to produce an evaluation plan for an appropriate intervention of their choosing.
+It will feature case studies, hands-on exercises, and specialist guest lectures to develop familiarity with planning tools, evaluation types and designs, metrics and indicators, data collection methods, and human subjects research ethics.
+Students will be required for their final project to produce an evaluation plan for an appropriate intervention of their choosing.
+Prerequisites: MSHA 500 & MSHA 501.

 This list is helpful resources that will set you up for success.
 Haven’t written in APA formatting since your undergraduate program?
 We’ve got you covered!
 Want to know what type of computer you will need?
 No problem.
 We have listed helpful resources below.